Polymer/polymer-resin/README.md

 Make it easy for security auditors to quickly check whether a project's custom element definitions fall into a known-safe subset of Polymer.

+## How it works.

+Polymer-resin hooks into Polymer and checks values from data binding expressions just before they reach browser internals.
+It applies configurable policies with type-safe exceptions so that developers can write data binding expressions without worrying about untrusted inputs abusing web APIs.

 ## Security Assumptions

-Existing auto-escaping template systems (CTemplates, Closure Templates, and go/html/template) assume that
+Existing auto-escaping template systems (CTemplates, Closure Templates, Go's html/template) assume that:

 1. There is a large community of non-malicious application developers who author templates.